 I thought it wise to share with you what financial planning is and what a financial planner actually does, because in my experience most people either have misconceptions or just don’t know.
+I’m also going to provide some guidance on the different types of financial planners and crucially, some important steps you need to take before choosing a financial planner.

 What is covered with a Financial Planner?